Coffee and Cigarettes: Jack Shows Meg His Tesla Coil

-Features Jack and Meg White of the band The White Stripes having some coffee and cigarettes.
+This short features Jack and Meg White of the band The White Stripes having some coffee and cigarettes.
 They play themselves, although the scene seems to perpetuate the band's former pretense that they are indeed siblings.
 Jack shows Meg his Tesla coil that he says he built himself and waxes intellectual on the achievements of Nikola Tesla.
 In the beginning, Jack seems upset that Meg doesn't share his excitement, and it takes Meg some coaxing to get Jack to agree to show Meg his Tesla coil.
 He introduces the line, "Nikola Tesla perceived the earth to be a conductor of acoustical resonance."
 Cinqué Lee plays a waiter in this segment.
 In the end, the coil breaks, and Meg and the Waiter offer suggestions as to why it might be broken.
 Finally Meg says something that Jack seems to agree to, and he leaves to "go home and check it out".
 Meg clinks her coffee cup to produce a ringing noise, pauses, says "Earth as a conductor of acoustical resonance" and clinks her coffee cup to produce the noise again; she looks pensively out into the distance before a cut to black.
 Early during the segment, "Down on the Street" by Iggy Pop's band The Stooges is played on the jukebox in the background.